frankanderson/frankanderson.github.io/_posts/2018-01-05-build-your-site-on-docker-traefik-ghost.md

 ---
-title: Build Your Sute with Docker, Traefik, and Ghost
+title: Build Your Site or Blog with Docker, Traefik, and Ghost
 tags: Docker Traffic Ghost
 article_header:
   type: cover
   image:
     src: /assets/image/containers-stacked-unsplash.jpg
 ---

-# Build Your Site on Docker, Traefik, & Ghost

 ## Part 1: Introduction and Goals for this Project